percona/k8spxc-docs/docs/users.md

     Please don’t change `secretName` option in CR, make changes inside the secrets object itself.

+Starting from the Operator version 1.13.0 system users are created with the `PASSWORD EXPIRE NEVER` policy.
+Also, same policy is automatically applied to system users on existing clusters when the Operator is upgraded to 1.13.0.

 ### Marking System Users In MySQL

 Starting with MySQL 8.0.16, a new feature called Account Categories has been